emielzyde/grammar_correction_thesis/modifications.md

 gan_analysis.py - Implements a variety of metrics to measure the quality of the generated GAN data

 gan_preprocess.py - Data pre-processing before data can be used to train GAN model

+getROC.py - Calculates and plots an ROC curve and performs a threshold search

 gpt_reader.py - Processes the GPT-2 generated samples